Audiobox TTA-RAG: Improving Zero-Shot and Few-Shot Text-To-Audio with Retrieval-Augmented Generation: Experiments

 \subsection{Performance on AudioCaps Test Set}

 Table \ref{tab-ac-test} shows the TTA performance on the AudioCaps test set.
 We also include Re-AudioLDM \cite{yuan2024retrieval}, a RAG-based TTA model into the comparison (rows 1-3).
 Re-AudioLDM performs text-to-text (T2T) retrieval from AudioCaps and uses both the retrieval audio and the corresponding text captions as the conditioning inputs (denoted as \emph{T2T - AC (A+T)}).
-Following the retrieval setting of Re-AudioLDM, we train an Audiobox TTA-RAG model with both retrieved audio and text (row 5), where we concatenate the Encodec feature of the retrieved audio and T5-base feature of their corresponding captions in an interleaving manner and feed into the encoder.
-With this retrieval setting, the TTA-RAG model moderately outperforms our TTA baseline on IS, CLAP and FAD scores (row 5 vs. row 4) .
+Following the retrieval setting of Re-AudioLDM, we train an Audiobox TTA-RAG model with both retrieved audio and text (row 5), where we concatenate the Encodec features of the retrieved audio and T5-base features of their corresponding captions in an interleaving manner and feed into the encoder.
+With this retrieval setting, the TTA-RAG model moderately outperforms our TTA baseline on IS, CLAP and FAD scores (row 5 vs. row 4).
 Note that our Audiobox TTA baseline is significantly stronger than the AudioLDM TTA baseline, and the performance gap is not as large as in Re-AudioLDM (row 2 vs. row 1).
-Unlike Re-AudioLDM, which retrieves labeled audio and requires both audio and their captions as conditional inputs during generation, our proposed TTA-RAG approach only requires retrieved audio as conditional inputs, which is more practical for users.
+However, Re-AudioLDM retrieves \emph{labeled} audio and requires both audio and their captions as conditional inputs during generation.
+On the other hand, our proposed TTA-RAG approach can retrieve from \emph{unlabeled} audio databases.
+In addition to the input text, only retrieved audio samples are included as conditional inputs.
+Our approach does not require the corresponding captions of the retrieved audio as the conditional inputs.